meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 - testing
 - monkey patching
 ---
-This post will go into a little of the background on why I created [lagom][website-lagom], an auto-wiring dependency injection container.
-Dependency injection is not something as commonly used in python as it is in some other languages (especially statically typed languages).
+This post will go into why I created [lagom][website-lagom], an auto-wiring dependency injection container for Python.
+Dependency injection is not something as commonly used in Python as it is in some other languages (especially statically typed languages).
+This is a bit of a shame as it is a powerful technique which helps with building loosely coupled but cohesive code.

-However, as types seem to be becoming more popular in python, I wanted to revisit using dependency injection and designed a container with three main goals in mind:
+I'll save writing more on why I think dependency injection is great, even in Python, for a later blog post.
+However, as types seem to be becoming more popular in Python, I wanted to explore dependency injection combined with explicit typing.
+I designed a container with three main goals in mind:

 * Strong usage of types - work well with [mypy][website-mypy]
-* Minimal modification of code
+* Minimal modification of code - existing code should *not* get polluted by the container
 * It should push code towards being more decoupled and avoid the need for monkey patching in tests

 Let's take the example of a simple web app (built using [starlette][website-starlette])